Skip to cookie consent Skip to main content

 • Electrocardiogram (also called an ECG or EKG, this measures the heart’s electrical activity)

-How to control your blood pressure
+How to check blood pressure at home

 Lifestyle changes to control blood pressure